 Carndochan Castle was probably built by Llywelyn the Great, the ruler of Gwynedd, between 1202, when he conquered the Penllyn cantref, and 1231, when the campaign against Hubert de Burgh began, and before his death in 1240 at the latest.
-The stronghold defended the eastern border of Gwynedd and the important route that ran between Bala and Dolgellau, and also provided protection for the royal herds grazed on upland pastures.
-It is not known when the castle functioned.
+The stronghold defended the eastern border of Gwynedd and the important road that ran through the pass between Bala and Dolgellau, and provided protection for royal herds grazing in the upland pastures.
+It is not known until when the castle functioned.
 Perhaps in the second half of the thirteenth century, it was taken by Llywelyn ap Gruffudd, the last prince of independent Wales, who after the defeat in 1277, made efforts to gain control over the lands on which Carndochan was located (in 1281 he made an exchange with the Welsh lord who owned this region).
-Excavations from the nineteenth century discovered blackened earth, bones and charcoal, which suggests that the end of the stronghold was related with a fire and violent destruction.
+Excavations from the 19th century revealed blackened earth, bones and charcoal, suggesting that the end of the stronghold was associated with fire and violent destruction.

 Only the relics of the walls and the southern tower with a maximum height of up to 2 meters have survived to the present.
 The remaining part of the fortifications is in the form of a rubble of loose stones scattered on the slopes of the hill.
 Admission to the ruins of the castle, placed at Snowdonia National Park area, is free.
 The path follows the moors of the Lliw Valley, 3 km west of the town of Llanuwchllyn.

 Davis P.R., Castles of the Welsh Princes, Talybont 2011.